-At our Melbourne clinic we see a lot of patients with acne scars of all types, but the two types of acne scar that respond very well to dermal filler injections are rolling scars and less well defined boxcar scars.
+At our Melbourne clinic, we see a lot of patients with acne scars of all types, but the two types of acne scars that respond very well to dermal filler injections are rolling scars and less well-defined boxcar scars.
 Rolling acne scars create a wave-like indentation on the skin (being wide and shallow), while boxcar acne scars are angular with well-defined edges (like a box).

-Dermal filler injections are one of our safest, well-tolerated, effective cosmetic treatments, and in some patients these injections are very successful at heavily reducing the appearance of acne scarring.
+Dermal filler injections are one of our well-tolerated, effective cosmetic treatments, and in some patients, these injections are successful at reducing the appearance of acne scarring.